Fluorescent probes abound in cellular, molecular, and even whole-animal biological research today. Indeed, so many fluorescent probes

 Prior to developing fluorescent probes, Bruchez pioneered quantum dots, which are tiny crystals used to fluorescently label proteins or cells.
 To commercialize this technology, he founded the Quantum Dot Corporation in 1998, which was later acquired by Invitrogen in 2005.
 At Quantum Dot, Bruchez fielded a lot of support calls, which he actually enjoyed.
 “Every support call was a potential scientific project,” he recalls.
 “I established many collaborations that I still enjoy today.”

 But he also learned that this was not best for business.
-“This experience taught me the value of offering a finished product, something that promises to do a particular thing, and does it robustly all the time,” he says.
+“This experience taught me the value of offering a finished product, something that promises to do a particular thing, and does it robustly all the time.”
 Today Bruchez bears this in mind with his new company, Sharpe Edge Labs, which he co-founded with Carnegie Mellon colleague Alan Waggoner to sell assays for receptor trafficking and channels.

 Although quantum dot technology is still being developed, Bruchez is no longer involved.
 “I knew too much about the proprietary materials to continue to improve and elaborate on that particular chemistry,” he says, “and there were literally dozens of groups working on alternative surface chemistry approaches to address the known shortcomings of the quantum dots – size, valency, nonspecific binding, inconsistency, and some would say blinking.
 So it was not clear at the time how unsolved the issues would remain today.”